Good Shepherd Lutheran Church Logo

 Some Saturdays will be reserved for “work days” when we can get together and iron, cut and do some general cleaning of the room or accomplish special projects.
 We will let you know when those Saturdays will be!

-For now, Wednesdays only (see special note above) and we hope to see you there!
+For now, Wednesdays only and we hope to see you there!

 Join Adam for a Musical Meditation